GianRomani/Notes/Interviews/Best questions to ask for knowing the company business model.md

 For consumer products, you might want to ask:

 -   How many active users do they have?
 What's their user growth rate?
 -   How much does it cost to acquire a user?
-This is extremely important since the cost of user acquisition has been hailed as a startup killer[15](https://huyenchip.com/ml-interviews-book/contents/1.2.2-enterprise-vs.-consumer-products.html#fn_15).
+This is extremely important since the cost of user acquisition has been hailed as a startup killer [15](https://huyenchip.com/ml-interviews-book/contents/1.2.2-enterprise-vs.-consumer-products.html#fn_15).
 -   Do users pay to use the product?
 If not, how are they going to make money?
 -   What privacy measures do they take when handling users' data?
 E.g. you don’t want to work for the next [Cambridge Analytica](https://www.nytimes.com/2018/04/04/us/politics/cambridge-analytica-scandal-fallout.html).